LucaMalavolta/PyORBIT/docs/index.md

 ## Relevant updates in previous versions

 **Additional BIC/AIC/AICc information** in output and in dictionaries when running `pyorbit_results`.
-Information criteria computed through the ln-posterior (in addition to the ln-likelihood) have been dropped, as definitely wrong.
-There is also a small bugfix regarding datasets not in chronological order which was preventing analysis with `spleaf_esp` model from starting altogether.
+Information criteria computed through the ln-posterior (in addition to the ln-likelihood) have been dropped as definitely wrong.
+There is also a small bugfix for datasets not in chronological order, which was preventing the `spleaf_esp` model from starting altogether.

 **S+LEAF exponential-sine periodic kernel now supported**: The exponential-sine periodic (ESP) kernel is a fast approximation of the quasi-periodic (QP) kernel, implemented in the `S+LEAF` software by [Delisle et al. 2020](https://ui.adsabs.harvard.edu/abs/2020A%26A...638A..95D/abstract) and [Delisle et al. 2022](https://ui.adsabs.harvard.edu/abs/2022A%26A...659A.182D/abstract).
-The kernel has been implemented and tested in `PyORBIT`, and it can be used as a faster replacement of `tinyGP`
+The kernel has been implemented and tested in `PyORBIT`, and it can be used as a faster replacement for `tinyGP`

-**Outputs available as python dictionaries**: textual output is now also saved as dictionaries in the corresponding *dictionaries* folder.
+**Outputs available as Python dictionaries**: textual output is now also saved as dictionaries in the corresponding *dictionaries* folder.

 **Updated TTV measurement and harmonic models** TTV measurement models have all been revised and improved to support a variety of cases.

-**Improved speed**: after several failed attempts, I finally managed to apply the advice from the [emcee parallelization page](https://emcee.readthedocs.io/en/stable/tutorials/parallel/) to the rather complex structure of PyORBIT.
+**Improved speed**: after several failed attempts, I finally managed to apply the advice from the [emcee parallelisation page](https://emcee.readthedocs.io/en/stable/tutorials/parallel/) to the rather complex structure of PyORBIT.
 The speed-up is noticeable for large datasets (e.g., photometry).

 **Rossiter McLaughlin effect** can now be precisely modelled using the CCF simulation approach employed in [Covino et al. 2013](https://ui.adsabs.harvard.edu/abs/2013A%26A...554A..28C/abstract).
-When the rotation period is known - together with the stellar radius - the stellar inclination can be derived avoiding the bias reported by [Masuda & Winn 2020](https://ui.adsabs.harvard.edu/abs/2020AJ....159...81M/abstract).
+When the rotation period is known - together with the stellar radius - the stellar inclination can be derived, avoiding the bias reported by [Masuda & Winn 2020](https://ui.adsabs.harvard.edu/abs/2020AJ....159...81M/abstract).
 This model has been successfully employed in [Mantovan et al. 2024b](https://ui.adsabs.harvard.edu/abs/2024A%26A...684L..17M/abstract) for the characterization of TOI-5398b.

-**Multidimensional Gaussian Process** The model was introduced a few years back, but now it can finally take advantage of improved parallelization.
+**Multidimensional Gaussian Process** The model was introduced a few years ago, but it can now finally take advantage of improved parallelisation.
 Recent examples of multidimensional Gaussian Processes through `PyORBIT` can be found in [Nardiello et al. 2022](https://ui.adsabs.harvard.edu/abs/2022A%26A...664A.163N/abstract) and [Mantovan et al. 2024a](https://ui.adsabs.harvard.edu/abs/2024A%26A...682A.129M/abstract).

 :::{admonition} No back-compatibility
 :class: caution

-Version 11 may not not be compatible with the results obtained with version 10.
+Version 11 may not be compatible with the results obtained with version 10.
-Version 10 and11 are not compatible with the results obtained with previous versions .
+Versions 10 and 11 are not compatible with the results obtained with previous versions.
 :::

 # Documentation updates

 Documentation is being updated slowly but steadily, with new pages appearing every week.
-Below you can check which pages have been updated recently (last update: August 2024).
+Below, you can see which pages have been updated recently (last updated: March 2026).

-- *Quickstart*
+- *Integration with TRADES*
-  + Radial velocities
-  + Lightcurve analysis
-  + Combined fit
 - *Data modeling*
   + Planetary RV signal
   + Correlated datasets
   + Gaussian processes regression **updated**
   + Multidimensional GPs **updated**
   + TinyGP caveats
-  + CHEOPS detrending **coming soon**
-  + Polynomial **coming soon**
+- *Advanced use*

 ```{tip}
 The configuration files used in this documentation can be found at [this repository](https://github.com/LucaMalavolta/PyORBIT_examples)